1-011-c/frontend-laboratory/README.md

 # Frontend Laboratory

-This is the frontend for the laboratory which is written ind Dart with Flutter.
+This is the frontend for the laboratory which is written in Dart with Flutter.

 # How to use
 Download the latest release and install it on your Smartphone.